 When spam protection is on, Messages uses machine learning models that operate on your device to detect known spam patterns in your messages.
 The app analyses these patterns to catch more spam and warn you sooner.
 Because spam is detected on-device, Messages warns you about spam even when you don't have a data connection.

-To help identify spammers, Google temporarily stores the phone numbers of received messages for numbers that aren't in your contacts.
-This data isn't linked to you or to personal identifiers like your name or phone number, which means Google doesn’t know who you’re messaging.
+To help identify spammers, Google temporarily stores the phone numbers of messages that you receive from people that aren't in your contacts, as well as your country.
+Google doesn't store any data on persistent identifiers like your name or phone number, which means that Google doesn't know who you're messaging.

 Messages doesn't share or send your message content to Google servers for spam unless you report messages to Google as spam.